The Curved Space is The Electrified Flat Space: Flat Space

 We plot the progress of the obtained perturbation.
-First we consider the constants $\beta=1=\alpha$, then the small spatial coordinate in the interval $[0,10]$ with the unit of $\lambda=1$, $w=1$ and $c\approx 10^3$ with the electric field in $[0,1[$.
+First we consider the constants $\beta=1=\alpha$, then the small spatial coordinate in the interval $[0,10]$ with the unit of $\lambda=1$, $w=1$ and $n\approx 10^3$ with the electric field in $[0,1[$.

-As shown in figure 3, since we are close to D5-brane there is little stable perturbations for all $E$.
-We remark that for some values of $E<0.5$ when we are still on the funnel solution, the perturbation appears as a peak for $E$ close to zero and another one for $E\approx 0.4$ with an amplitude maxima.
-And when $E$ goes to its maxima there is no perturbation effects.
-Hence the presence of $E$ kills in general the perturbations.
-At this stage, according to (5) the string coupling starts to get strong which means the system background is changing.
-We know that with strong coupling, to treat D-branes in curved space we use QFT where the perturbations are no more.
+As shown in figure 3, close to D5-brane there is perturbation.
+We remark that as $E$ goes up, the perturbation goes down.
+And when $E\approx 1/\lambda$ we observe no perturbation effects.
+At this stage, according to (1) the string coupling gets strong $N_f g_s >>1$ which means the system background is changed.
+We know that with strong coupling the system should be in supergravity background where the perturbations are no more.
+Consequently, the presence of $E$ kills the perturbation and moves the system from flat to supergravity background.